javalsai/lidm/README.md

 ## Features

-- Simple as C, you only need a C compiler and standard unix libraries to build this.
+- Simple as C, meant to depend only on standard libc and basic unix system headers.
-- Fully customizable, from strings, including action keys, to colors (I hope you know ansi escape codes)
+- Fully customizable: ALL strings, colors (with its ANSI keys) and most behavior.
-- Automatically detects xorg and wayland sessions, plus allowing to launch the default user shell (if enabled in config)
+- Xorg[\*](https://github.com/javalsai/lidm/issues/79) and wayland sessions, while supporting the default user shell (if enabled in config)
-- Starts with many init systems (systemd, dinit, runit, openrc and s6).
+- Init agnostinc (systemd, dinit, runit, openrc and s6).
+- Supports [fido yubikeys](./docs/yubikey.md) (via pam_u2f).

 # Table of Contents